zacniewski/how-to-dockerize-a-django-app/README.md

 > Quite impressive difference of sizes :smiley:

 #### 16. Configure the Docker Compose file
+- it's time to  manage multi-container applications.
+Here, we’ll define both a Django container and a PostgreSQL database container,
 - add new credentials to `.env` file:
 ```sh
 DJANGO_LOGLEVEL=info